sav-che/TL-2/Authors/Siegert, Gottlob {std. Siegert}.md

-> [!cite] BHL link: this entry starts at [page 592](https://www.biodiversitylibrary.org/item/104077#page/606/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 592](https://www.biodiversitylibrary.org/page/33333731) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Siegert, Gottlob (1789-1868), German (Silesian) amateur botanist, music director and composer at Breslau; educated at the Breslau Magdalenäum while being a vocalist in the Bernhardkirche and the local theatre; cantor at the Bürgerschule "zur heiligen Geist" 1812-1827; leader of the Siegert'schen Singverein für Kirchenmusik 1820-1847 and cantor with various musical societies. (*Siegert*).
+Siegert, Gottlob (1789-1868), German (Silesian) amateur botanist, music director and composer at Breslau; educated at the Breslau Magdalenäum while being a vocalist in the Bernhardkirche and the local theatre; cantor at the Bürgerschule "zur heiligen Geist" 1812-1827; leader of the Siegert'schen Singverein für Kirchenmusik 1820-1847 and cantor with various musical societies.
+**Abbreviated name**: *Siegert*

 #### Herbarium and types